How to lead a (development) team

 As a team lead, I was able to make decisions and protect them from the frustrations we’ve come across in the past years.
 I could be the bridge between the technical side and the business side of our projects.

 Being able to understand what they were talking about whilst being able to understand the clients and accounts seemed to be a missing link that was very undervalued.
 Here, I learned my first lesson:

 When I first started this new job I was scared, I barely knew anything about project management.
 I had led some projects as a technical lead and some small projects for my own company, but never at this scale.

 At Intracto, our management didn’t see any problems with my lack of management skills.
 Actually, they believed in me more than I believed in myself at that point.
 This form of trust felt good and liberating, so I’ve always tried to use the same strategy in my team.

 Everyone is equal, even the rookie who came straight out of school and joined the team two days ago.
 Decisions can be made by everyone in the team.
 Regardless of the outcome, it will be discussed afterwards to see if it was a good or bad call and what we learned from it.
-Putting this trust in my team seemed to give everyone a sense of belonging.
+Putting this trust in my team seemed to give everyone a sense of belonging and equality.